 - Dependent on Facebook – if Facebook goes down, so does your group

-Describing itself as a mailing list, discussion forum, long-form chat room – all in one, the platform is designed to make long-form and on-going threads (discussions) much easier to follow and navigate.
+Describing itself as a mailing list, discussion forum, long-form chat room – all in one, the platform is designed to make long-form and ongoing threads (discussions) much easier to follow and navigate.

-There’s quite a few big brands using it effectively to engage their customers such as Western Digital and Code School, with one of my favourite examples being the UK online banking service Monzo.
+There are quite a few big brands using it effectively to engage their customers such as Western Digital and Code School, with one of my favourite examples being the UK online banking service Monzo.

-Taking cues from the social media, users can @name each other, reply to threads or quote each other’s comments, users are then notified by in-application alerts or email.
+Taking cues from social media, users can @name each other, reply to threads or quote each other’s comments, users are then notified by in-application alerts or email.

 Other features include single sign on: no need for your users to create a separate account just for the community.
 In-built trust system which gives users more privileges and abilities over time.
 Advanced anti-spam, anti-troll and moderation capabilities.
 And native gamification which rewards users for continued involvement in discussions.